-Jumper Wires: Male-to-male, male-to-female, or female- tofemale jumper wires are used to connect components on the breadboard or circuit board.
+Jumper Wires: Male-to-male, male-to-female, or female-tofemale jumper wires for connecting components on the breadboard or circuit board.

 Resistors and Capacitors: Assorted resistors and capacitors for controlling voltage levels and filtering noise in electronic circuits.

 LEDs and Buzzers: Light-emitting diodes (LEDs) and buzzers for providing visual and auditory feedback to users during gesture recognition.